coders-vechai/Junk-Protection-Remover_1/README.md

 - Very Basic Protection "Remover" (more like disabler but aight), Supports AntiDebugging, AntiTampering & AntiDumping
   |- Tested on a DotNetPatcher Obfuscated Application
 - CUI Improvements & Fixes

+TLDR: it just comments instructions that are protections so they don't load
 </pre>

 # Mod Notes: